 Martin’s first ever job as a teenager was working in a bike shop on a part-time basis in Devon, where he grew up and learned to ride on the southern edge of Dartmoor in Buckfastleigh.
 He started riding in 1987, and now in his mid-40s is riding more than ever, and is still totally obsessive!
 Martin raced extensively in the early 90s, became involved in course design and was a regular contributor to the legendary South Western MTB magazine Blazing Saddles.
 As a teenager Martin led and assisted holidays and rides for his bike club….the rides tended to have an unusually high percentage of singletrack for what, at the time, was a touring-based club!

 After leaving college Martin managed several bike shops in Devon and Wiltshire, where he originally gained his mechanical qualifications.
-Moving on from retail, Martin worked for several years in the Recruitment industry, where high standards ultimately led to him managing city-centre businesses with high profile companies, such as Manpower.
-A move into Event Management for the British Heart Foundation saw Martin responsible for organising, promoting and ensuring safety at a series of large scale, high profile charity sports events across the South West of England.
+Later he worked for many years in employment industry management, and also as an Events Organiser for the British Heart Foundation where he operated a series of large scale, high profile charity sports events across the South West of England.

 Finally, in 2007, Martin moved to the mountains of rural Spain, where he became Manager of a well-known mountain biking holiday company.
 Martin ran operations and marketing, but was heavily involved in guiding and trail finding.
 Despite loving the country, he returned to the UK in order to be closer to family and friends – but also to pursue his dream of creating his own international MTB holiday business.
 Martin has held full British Cycling Mountain Bike Leader qualifications for 13 years, and is a Cytec qualified Cycle Mechanic, and DT qualified Wheel Builder.